Hit and Run Accident Solicitors — Scotland

 However, it’s always best to check with your specific insurer.
 If you’re concerned about potential costs, our lawyers for hit-and-run accident claims can advise on the best course of action and communicate with your insurance company on your behalf.

 As experienced hit-and-run accident solicitors, we offer a free initial consultation and operate on a no-win, no-fee agreement.
-This means you won’t pay any upfront costs for our services or worry about legal insurance to cover additional costs.
+This means you won’t pay any upfront costs, and you won’t need to arrange legal insurance to cover additional costs.

-If we successfully secure your accident claim, our agreed percentage is deducted from your settlement, ensuring you keep the majority of your compensation.
+If we successfully secure your accident claim, our agreed percentage is deducted from your settlement, so you are clear on the costs from the outset.
 Our transparent approach means you’ll always know where you stand financially.
+There are no hidden legal fees.
+What we agree with you at the outset is what you’ll pay, nothing more.

 If you are partially at fault for the accident, you may still have a valid claim for compensation under the principle of contributory negligence.
-The compensation you receive may be reduced to reflect your share of responsibility.
+The compensation may be reduced to reflect your degree of responsibility.
 Our hit-and-run lawyers will assess your case and ensure any contributory negligence is fairly considered to maximise the compensation you deserve.

 The time varies depending on the complexity of your case.
 Straightforward accident claims may be resolved within a few months, particularly if liability is accepted quickly and your injuries are minor.

 If the responsible party cannot be traced or is uninsured, your compensation claim will usually be paid by the MIB.
+The MIB is funded by contributions from all motor insurance companies operating in the UK.
 In some cases, if the at-fault party is identified, their insurance company will handle the payout.

 Yes, you can still claim compensation, even if you have pre-existing medical conditions.
 The law recognises that accidents can worsen existing injuries or medical issues.
 Compensation will typically be awarded based on the extent to which the accident aggravated your condition.
 Our hit-and-run accident solicitors will collaborate with medical experts to assess the accident’s impact on your overall health and ensure you receive the correct compensation.